GCOM7140/group-project/README.md

 #### Method (20%)
 - A breadth and depth of techniques covered in [R for Data Science][Grolemund and Wickham 2017] are applied [accurately, collaboratively, and reproducibly][Parker 2017].
-- A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because self-contained, executable code and the data being analyzed are accessible via GitHub.
+- A knowledgeable individual could [reproduce][Peng 2012] your findings with ease, because&mdash;in addition to your report&mdash;self-contained, executable code and the data being analyzed are accessible via GitHub.
 - Visualizations are used in ways that force the reader to notice [unexpected phenomena][Grolemund and Wickham 2017, 3.3].
 - Hoofbeats are interpreted as signs of horses not [zebras][Sotos 2006].
 - Methodological limitations are stated at appropriate times.